 Have you ever wondered what school lunch in other countries looks like?

-You sometimes hear that America has school lunches low in nutrition and flavor and promote bad eating habits to children.
+You sometimes hear that America has school lunches low in nutrition and flavor that promote bad eating habits to children.
 International school lunches, however, are certainly a mixed bag when it comes to providing everything a growing child needs while not costing the various governments millions of dollars.

 Some countries, like Finland, have figured out a way to provide excellent school lunches that are free.
 Public school lunches in other countries, however, can get very expensive, with some schools in France charging the equivalent of a restaurant meal for food in their school cafeterias.